HungryTurtleCode/htc_website/_posts/2016-05-22-2-ng-controller-scope.md

 The first method and the most commonly used method in beginners tutorials is using an Angular Service (more on what these are later in the course) call [$scope](https://docs.angularjs.org/guide/scope){: target="_blank"}<!--_-->.
 Although it is the most common, in my opinion it is not the best method.
 But I will explain it anyway.

-We start off inside the list controller that we created in the previous tutorial and into the function we pass <span class="lang:default decode:true crayon-inline ">$scope</span> .
+We start off inside the list controller that we created in the previous tutorial and into the function we pass
+{% ihighlight javascript %}{% raw %}
+$scope
+{% endraw %}{% endihighlight %}.
 We can view $scope as simply an object that we are passing into our function.
 We can then attach properties onto that object and have access to those properties in our HTML.

 So for example we could attach a property called &#8220;dummyData&#8221; onto $scope like this: